Are you trying to provide fresh foods to supplement your dairy goats’ diet? Here are some simple goat forage ideas from your backyard.

 - A careful amount of evergreens is also appropriate – pine needles are a great Vitamin C boost.

-- If you’ve secreted away extra pumpkins or squash, these, too, can be given to feed the goats during the cold months.
+- If you’ve secreted away extra pumpkins or squash, these can be given the goats during the cold months.

-- Persistent (stays on the tree without dropping to the ground quickly) fruits like Mountain Ash berries, rose hips or crabapples.
+- Persistent fruits (which stay on the tree without dropping to the ground quickly) like Mountain Ash (Sorbus aucuparia) berries, rose hips or crabapples.

 Garden of Goat Forage